bhimrajsinghbhuller/bhimrajsinghbhuller.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"}
-👨🏻‍💻 I'm a final year graduate student at the TU Berlin.
+👨🏻‍💻 I'm an undergraduate junior and master's student at Boston University.

 🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!